The Girl in the Red Cloak

 After she completed her morning routine in the bath room, Scarlet returned to her room wearing a bathrobe, and a towel wrapped around her head; feeling refreshed.
 Scarlet stepped toward the closet on the right side of the room, where she remembered the set of clothing that she had picked out from the night before.
 Scarlet opened the closet door and found what she was looking for, hanging off the door hook.
 She began to dress herself in a white blouse, and a black tie that wrapped around its collar, with a red blazer to match her culottes, and a pair of black Velcro boots.
 Scarlet then went back into her closet and pulled out a bright red cloak, embroidered with a rune that resembled the sun.
 The cloak flapped in the air as Scarlet threw it on, and then looked toward the mirror that sat on top of her dresser to examine her outfit.

-Satisfied with her appearance, Scarlet opened the upper left drawer of her dresser, and picked up a wand, with her last name carved on one side, and the name of her school on the other.
+Satisfied with her appearance, Scarlet opened the upper left drawer of her dresser, and picked up a wand, with her last name carved in on the side.

 Before closing the drawer, she also picked up her school ID, and placed it and her wand in the inner pocket of her blazer, then left her room again.
 As she walked down the hallway, Scarlet briefly glanced at her family portraits, which were ordered in a chronological pattern thanks to her mother.
 The series of pictures started with her parents' wedding day, the birth of her older sister, her own birthday, the birth of her little brother.
 And finally, their most recent family portrait, taken eight months ago at her sister's new home in the city of St. Coraline.